Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/06_double_dragons/index.en.md

 </table>
 </details>

-### Wyrmsbreath 2
+### Wyrmsbreath 2 (5-1)

 This iteration of Wyrmsbreath is different because we **do not** want to stack opposite tethers.

-There are two main methods to resolve this.

-#### Method 1: Spread tethers 5 North, 1 South (5-1)

-This is the more common method, and has one player go south (D3) to give additional space for the other five non-tanks to spread out along the North edge.
+One player goes south (D3) to give additional space for the other five non-tanks to spread out along the North edge.
+Note that all melees can still maintain uptime on a dragon during the mechanic.

-All tethers can be fully stretched, however, players will need to adjust their positioning on the fly.

 <table>
   <tr>